Washington State HOA Resale Certificate Requirements

 Condos vs. Planned Communities

-Washington applies similar disclosure requirements to both condos and planned communities, but the specific statutes differ.
-Condos fall under the Washington Condominium Act (RCW 64.34) with its own resale certificate requirements in §64.34.425.
-Planned communities are under the Homeowners' Association Act (RCW 64.38) and the newer WUCIOA (RCW 64.90).
+Both condos and planned communities have to provide resale disclosures in Washington, but the statutes are different.
+Condos fall under the Washington Condominium Act (RCW 64.34), with resale certificate requirements in §64.34.425.
+Planned communities are governed by the Homeowners' Association Act (RCW 64.38) and the newer WUCIOA (RCW 64.90).

-The newer WUCIOA, which took effect in 2018, was designed to create a more unified framework.
-Communities formed after July 1, 2018, fall under WUCIOA automatically.
-Older communities may have adopted it voluntarily.
-For closers, the key is knowing which statute applies to the specific community.
+WUCIOA took effect in 2018 and was supposed to clean things up.
+Any community formed after July 1, 2018, falls under it automatically.
+Older communities may have opted in voluntarily.
+For closers, the question that matters is simple: which statute applies to this specific community?

-When in doubt, check the recording date of the declaration.
-If it was recorded after July 2018, WUCIOA applies.
+Not sure?
+Check the recording date of the declaration.
+Recorded after July 2018, it's WUCIOA.

 Common Issues in Washington

 Insurance coverage.
-Washington's certificate must include insurance information, and lenders pay close attention.
-If the HOA's master policy has gaps — insufficient coverage, high deductibles, or missing fidelity bond coverage — it can stall the buyer's mortgage approval.
+The certificate has to include insurance information, and lenders will scrutinize it.
+If the HOA's master policy has gaps (insufficient coverage, high deductibles, no fidelity bond), the buyer's mortgage approval can stall.
+I've seen closings delayed three weeks over a missing fidelity bond.

 Tips for Washington Closers

 Order the resale certificate immediately after mutual acceptance.
-The 10-day statutory clock is tight, and management companies don't always hit it on the first try.
-Ordering on day one gives you a buffer.
+Don't wait.
+The 10-day statutory clock is tight, and management companies miss it more often than they'd like to admit.
+Ordering on day one gives you room to chase them down if they're slow.

 Verify which statute applies.
-WUCIOA communities and pre-2018 communities may have slightly different requirements.
-The management company should know, but verify independently if you can.
+WUCIOA communities and pre-2018 communities can have slightly different requirements.
+The management company should know which one governs, but verify it yourself if you can.
+It's worth the five minutes.

 Track the buyer review period carefully.
-The 5-day review period is separate from any inspection contingency.
-Make sure your transaction timeline accounts for both.
+The 5-day review period runs separately from any inspection contingency.
+If you're not tracking both timelines independently, you're going to blow a deadline eventually.

 Check for multiple associations.
-Some Washington communities, particularly master-planned developments, have both a sub-association and a master association.
-You may need two resale certificates.
+Some Washington communities, particularly master-planned developments, have a sub-association and a master association.
+That means two resale certificates.
+Miss one and you've got a problem at closing that nobody wants to explain to the buyer.

 The Bottom Line

-Washington's resale certificate process is well-defined and buyer-friendly.
-The statutory timelines and content requirements mean you're less likely to encounter the ambiguity that plagues closings in states with weaker HOA laws.
-Follow the timeline, verify the contents, and protect the buyer's review period.
-The statute does most of the heavy lifting for you.
+Washington's resale certificate process is well-defined and tilted in the buyer's favor.
+The statutory timelines are clear and the content requirements are specific, so you're far less likely to hit the kind of ambiguity that wrecks closings in states with weaker HOA laws.
+Get the certificate ordered early, make sure the contents check out, and keep a close eye on the buyer's review period so it doesn't lapse on you.